unixwzrd/TorchDevice/README.md

 - `demo_unsupported_functions.py`
 - `demo_device_info.py`

-Ensure these scripts are updated with any changes you've made to `TorchDevice.py`.
+Ensure these scripts are updated with any changes you made to `TorchDevice.py`.

 ## Limitations